 We want to do everything we can to tackle this and have developed these proposals to help us to carry out more eye surgery procedures and reduce wait times.

-How could patients benefit from the proposal?
+How could patients benefit from the changes?

-The proposed changes will allow us to carry out an estimated additional 3,000 procedures a year which means that many patients could be seen faster following their referral.
+The changes will allow us to carry out an estimated additional 3,000 procedures a year which means that many patients could be seen faster following their referral.

 We have reviewed existing relevant patient engagement to understand what matters most to patients and a regular theme is that patients are willing to travel further if they can be seen quicker.
 By increasing the number of surgical procedures we can do, this should reduce waiting times by up to four weeks for some patients.

-Do the proposals include emergency care?
+Do the changes include emergency care?

-No, these proposals are separate to Oriel.
+No, these changes are separate to Oriel.
 Oriel is a joint partnership between Moorfields Eye Hospital NHS Foundation Trust, the UCL Institute of Ophthalmology and Moorfields Eye Charity.
 It will move services from Islington to a new, integrated centre on part of the St Pancras Hospital site in Camden to create a world-leading centre for advancing eye health.

 What will happen to any space created at Whittington Hospital and Chase Farm Hospital?